asgetaneh/profile/README.md

 Offices, Directorates, Colleges, Departments, Units) can be structured in a parent-child relationship to accurately reflect the real-world organizational hierarchy of the institution.
 This allows for more effective governance, reporting, and KPI cascading.
+**Reporting Period Management**
+Enable the creation and configuration of various reporting periods (e.g., quarterly, bi- annually, annually).
+• Allow associating KPIs, objectives, and plans to specific reporting cycles.
+• Support the locking or freezing of reporting periods after review/approval to prevent further modification.
+• Facilitate period-based performance evaluations and comparisons.
 **
 ### 📈 Plan Module
     **Plan Submission**: The act of a department/unit submitting its work plan for review.
-  **Plan Review**: Evaluation by reviewers to check for alignment, feasibility, completeness, and
+    **Plan Review**: Evaluation by reviewers to check for alignment, feasibility, completeness, and correctness.
-    correctness.
     **Plan Approval**: Final authorization by planning officers, administrators, or leadership.
- **Feedback Loop**: Reviewer comments and suggestions sent back to the submitter for
+    **Feedback Loop**: Reviewer comments and suggestions sent back to the submitter for updates.
-    updates.
     - Create, edit, view, and approve organizational plans
     - Plan submission by office
     - View plans through office hierarchy

 ### 📊 Reporting Module
     - Submit performance reports
     - Report approval workflows
     - View reports by office hierarchy

+- Multi-level Contribution and Submission Workflow
+    •   Department-level users can prepare and submit initial report.
+    • Planning Officers(immediate supervisor) can review, edit, and consolidate department reports.
+    • Institutional Planning Officers can compile a final consolidated report.

 ### 👥 User Management
   - Users, roles, and permission management
   - Role-based access control

   - The Users, Roles, and Privileges Management module provides a secure, flexible, and scalable system to manage user access control throughout the application.
 It allows administrators to dynamically create and manage users, define custom roles, assign privileges (permissions) to those roles, and associate users with roles.
 This approach supports the principle of Role-Based Access Control (RBAC) while maintaining the flexibility to adapt to evolving organizational needs.

 ---